Michigan Cannabis Market

-In this medical market, application and licensing costs will be a challenge for some existing cultivators and dispensaries, which provides an opportunity for new entrants with the financial strength to operate in a regulated market.
+In the medical marijuana market, application and licensing costs will be a challenge for some existing cultivators and dispensaries, which provides an opportunity for new entrants with the financial strength to operate in a regulated market.

 With no statewide limits on the number of licenses, the largest medical patient base in the U.S., and the addition of an adult-use market, Michigan is brimming with opportunities for new business development.

 Market Conditions in Michigan